Gmfholley/Gmfholley/_posts/2015-06-10-dinner-club.markdown

 date:   2015-06-17 09:10:41
 categories: ruby classes sample-code
 ---

-So I'm working on this cool project that I thought I'd share with you.
+#Assignment

+We're at the beginning of our second week of Omaha Code School.
+The assignment has gone through a few iterations and re-factoring.

+We should create a DinnerClub class, which keeps track of members, who pays each of the club's outings and how much each person has paid since they began.

+The DinnerClub uses the CheckSplitter class to calculate tip.

+DinnerClub and CheckSplitter should each have tests.

 # Dinner Club

-A dinner club is a group of members who go out to dinner together.
-Over time, we needed to keep track of each member's balance and a list of all the events.
+At first, the DinnerClub's only instance variable was a Hash that stored the member's names as keys and their balance as values.

+Sumeet assigns "stretches" as the days go on, though.
+One of his first stretches was that the people who attend an event might not be the people who pay.

+I decided I needed an Event class.
+An Event captures attendees (Array), payees (Array), bill (Integer), tip (Integer), location (String), date (Date).
+The Array of Events is DinnerClub's only instance variable.

-The way I decided to keep track of this is to capture all events of the dinner club (attendees, payees, bill, tip, location, date).
-The array of events is DinnerClub's only parameter.
-To get information on the members, I loop through the events to get information on members.
+To get information on the members, I loop through the @events Array.

-When a dinner club is initalized, the array of Events is initialized to 0.
+When a dinner club is initialized, the array of Events is initialized to an empty Array.
 You do not need to pass any arguments into the Dinner Club.

 ```ruby
   def initialize()